salmaa2535/gtky-salma/README.md

 My name is Salma

-I'm am 15 years old.
+I am 15 years old.

 I was born in brooklyn, New York